Are you looking for a search engine list that you can use when the doomsday hits Google?

 Even though nothing of that sort is going to make a landing in the near future, the distant possibility cannot be ruled out.

-My friend who worked with the once-mighty Yahoo search engine told me some time back in 2013 that Googling “Yahoo” was a common practice among his teammates.
+My friend who worked with the once-mighty Yahoo! told me some time back in 2013 that Googling “Yahoo” was a common practice among his teammates.

-Even though it sounded strange back then, it marked the transition of Yahoo! from being the top search engine to what it is now, giving way to Google’s omnipotence.
+Even though it sounded strange back then, it marked the transition of Yahoo! from being the best search engine to what it is now, giving way to Google’s omnipotence.